ibm-cloud-docs/pattern-agentic-ai/reference-architecture.md

 ### Pattern 1: Minimal - Shared GPUs

-This architecture uses minimal shared multi-tenant PaaS and SaaS services from IBM Cloud for deploying of applications and utilizing generative AI platform GPUs.
+This architecture uses minimal shared multi-tenant PaaS and SaaS services from IBM Cloud for deploying applications and utilizing generative AI platform GPUs.
 For the purpose of trial/PoCs, the enhanced security, compliance, logging, monitoring services are not required and not included in the architecture.

 ![alt text](1-getting-started.svg){: caption="Agentic AI reference architecture for Pattern 1: Minimal - Shared GPUs." caption-side="bottom"}